MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/not-used-parameters.md

 - **General** tab:

-  - **Current forecast plan** – Pending *Forecast* support.
+  - **Current forecast plan** – Planning Optimization does not consider this parameter.
+Please create a **Master plan** with **Forecast model** specified.
-  - **Current static master plan** – Pending *Copy static to dynamic plan* support.
-  - **Current dynamic master plan** – Pending *Copy static to dynamic plan* support.
-  - **Copy the complete and updated static master plan to the dynamic master plan** – Pending *Copy static to dynamic plan* support.
+  - **Copy the complete and updated static master plan to the dynamic master plan** – This is not supported in Planning Optimization.
+You can run each plan independently and results will not be copied from one to another.
-  - **Start time for calculated delays** – Pending *Calculated delays* support.
+  - **Start time for calculated delays** – This is not supported in Planning Optimization.
   - **Use dynamic negative days** – Planning Optimization always uses the *Dynamic negative days* approach.
-  - **Today's date calendar** – Pending *Scheduling* support.
+  - **Today's date calendar** – Not supported.
+Planning Optimization always uses current time rounded to the next whole hour.
-  - **Use of cache** – The configuration of the Microsoft Azure subscription handles performance points.
+  - **Use of cache** – This parameter is not considered as Planning Optimization manages perfomance and scaling.
-  - **Number of tasks in helper task bundle** – The Azure subscription configuration handles performance points.
+  - **Number of tasks in helper task bundle** – This parameter is not considered as Planning Optimization manages perfomance and scaling.
-  - **Pre-processing: Automatically filter by items with direct demand** – The Azure subscription configuration handles performance points.
+  - **Pre-processing: Automatically filter by items with direct demand** – This is not supported in Planning Optimization.
-  - **Post-processing: Automatically filter by items with direct demand** – The Azure subscription configuration handles performance points.
+  - **Post-processing: Automatically filter by items with direct demand** – This is not supported in Planning Optimization.
-  - **Number of orders in firming bundle** – The Azure subscription configuration handles performance points.
-  - **Number of threads** – The Azure subscription configuration handles performance points.
+  - **Number of threads** – This parameter is not considered as Planning Optimization manages perfomance and scaling.
-  - **Planning process timeout in minutes** – The Azure subscription configuration handles performance points.
+  - **Planning process timeout in minutes** – In Planning Optimization there is a fixed timeout of 1 hour.
-  - **Scheduling start time** – Pending *Scheduling* support.
+  - **Scheduling start time** – This is not considered in Planning Optimization.
+With Planning Optimization, an explosion run is a run of the plan for the selected item(s).

 - **Planned orders** tab:

-  - **Receipt time** – Pending *Scheduling* support.
-  - **Production** – Pending *Scheduling* support.
-  - Fields in the **Project** section – Pending *Scheduling* support.
+  - **Receipt time** – This is not supported in Planning Optimization.
+Receipt time matches exactly demand time in Planning Optimization.

+- **Number sequences** tab:
+  - **Master scheduling planned order number** - Planning Optimization will take its own number sequence, that is not possible to be selected.
+Thus, this parameter is not considered.

 ## Coverage groups page